bjglover/Harmonikit-examples/README.md

     (def client (osc/osc-client "iPad-IP-address-here" 8000))

 Check that you can change the sound by selecting and deselcting harmonics in the interface.
-For debugging purposes, you might find it useful to direct the Lemur app at the SuperCollider server port; 58009 if you use the above startup settings.
-This will produce a stream of error messages in Supercollider if the computer is listening to Lemur.
-Remember to change it back the port 4242 again to control Harmonikit.
+(If not, then for debugging purposes, you might find it useful to direct the Lemur app at the SuperCollider server port; 58009 if you use the above startup settings.
+This will produce a stream of error messages in SuperCollider if the computer is listening to Lemur.
+Remember to change it back to port 4242 again to control Harmonikit.)